Rue Crémieux: Appearance and popularity

-Rue Crémieux is 144 m long, running between Rue de Lyon and Rue de Bercy, and cobbled, lined on both sides with relatively small terraced houses, on one side a little over one room deep.
+The Rue Crémieux is 144 m long, running between the Rue de Lyon and the Rue de Bercy, and cobbled, lined on both sides with relatively small terraced houses, on one side a little over one room deep.
 One houses an unmarked hostel, the Hôtel particulier.
 Most of the house-fronts are painted in pastel colours, described by one writer as "candy-hued", and some also have trompe-l'œil decoration, including lilac trained around an entrance and a cat stalking birds.
 It has been compared to Portobello Road in London and the Venetian island of Burano and widely recommended for tourist photos and used for fashion shoots.

-The street's popularity for selfies, Instagram posts, and video shoots has come to annoy the residents, who have started an Instagram account of their own to depict those taking and posing for photos and asked the city council for a gate to close off Rue Crémieux on weekends, in the evening, and at the golden hour.
+The street's popularity for selfies, Instagram posts, and video shoots has come to annoy the residents, who have started an Instagram account of their own to depict those taking and posing for photos and asked the city council for a gate to close off the Rue Crémieux on weekends, in the evening, and at the golden hour.